muratk3n/thirdwave/en/2019/05/oneill.md

 stations will be Earth-like, not too far from Earth, best of both worlds so to speak.
 Killer asteroid?
 Covered!
 Even with Earth gone a few of these things would probably make it.

+Blue Origin rockets, built for reuse, and the moon, a perfect playground, is suitable for the task.
+It all seems to line up with WH return-to-moon announcement, that'll work for their favor.
+Thumbs up.

 [![](http://img.youtube.com/vi/GQ98hGUe6FM/0.jpg)](http://www.youtube.com/watch?v=GQ98hGUe6FM)